 Apart from John Irving and Thomas Hardy, I love Louis de Berniers, Jennifer Egan, Maggie O’Farrell, Ali Smith, Sarah Hall, and E. Annie Proulx.

 What are your favourite novels?

-My favourite author is John Irving and it would be difficult to include only one of his novels in a shortlist.
-I am torn between Cider House Rules and A Prayer for Owen Meany.
+My favourite author is John Irving.
+His use of cause and effect has had a great influence on my writing journey.
+As for which of his novels to shortlist, I’m torn between Cider House Rules and A Prayer for Owen Meany.
 Both are life-changing.
 I particularly love John Irving’s use of themes and challenging viewpoints.
-I have never been to New England, but I feel that I know the area well through his writing.
+I’ve never been to New England, but have come to know the area through his writing.

 What can we find you doing when you are not writing?

 I have a keen love of the British countryside.
 This stems largely from a ten-year stint with the Boy Scouts, firstly as a cub leader and then, since knowing I shouldn’t swear resulted in compulsive outbursts, with the less shockable Ventures (who taught me a few new ones to add to my repertoire).
 I take regular walking, climbing and photography trips, and think of Ambleside in the Lake District as my second home.